Mino75/2026-mpanatitra/README.md

 # mpanatitra-proxy 🔁

-A minimal HTTP forward proxy built on Express.
+Mpanatitra or Carrier in Malagasy is A minimal HTTP forward proxy built on Express.
 It sits between a client (browser or service) and an internal service, handling authentication, CORS, and request forwarding.

 ---